vsl-lang/VSL/CONTRIBUTING.md

 ```

 ## Branching
 * Always create your branches from `develop` or any other branch based on `develop`.
+* Use pull requests to merge branches.
+Always request merges into `develop`.
 * When doing any merging into `develop` (adding a feature, bugfix, etc), merge using the `--squash` flag onto `develop`, or something equivalent to that in a pull request.
 This lets you create a nice descriptive commit message representing the entire branch you just merged.
 * Pull requests should be used for any features or significant changes so they're easier to track, get feedback on, etc.
 * Once that branch is merged, it should be deleted to avoid pollution.